For my research activities in the areas of cryptology and number theory I have two separate pages:

 - Jan-Jaap Oosterwijk

-Jan-Jaap works on the Crest project, supervised by Boris Škorić and me.
+Jan-Jaap worked on the Crest project, supervised by Boris Škorić and me.

 - Thijs Laarhoven